English 250: Advanced Oral and Written Communication

 F = Less than 60

 Late Work.
-I tend to be pretty flexible concerning late work as long as you let me know ahead of time.
-I would rather you spend the time you need to in order to succeed with your writing, and if you need an extra day or two beyond the deadline to achieve that, I would rather you take advantage of that time.
+I tend to be flexible concerning late work if you let me know ahead of time.
+I would rather you spend the time you need to succeed with your writing if you need an extra day or two beyond the deadline to achieve that.
 That being said, excessive or unexcused late work will not be acceptable, and I reserve the right to penalize late work in such circumstances (generally, such penalties will be a letter grade for every day an assignment is late).
 If circumstances prevent you from being able to submit an assignment on time, you should discuss the situation with me ahead of time.
 The exception here is presentations; on presentation days, you need to be on time and ready to go.

 For athletes, students who provide documentation for absences related to athletic competitions will be excused for all such absences.
 Student athletes can also miss two more class periods throughout the semester without a grade penalty.
-If you have three or more unexcused (non-athletic) absences throughout the semester, then all of your absences will be counted toward the attendance policy.
-For example, five athletic/excused absences and three non-athletic/unexcused absences would result in failure of the course.
+If you have three or more unexcused (non-athletic) absences throughout the semester, then all your absences will be counted toward the attendance policy.

 Students with Disabilities

-Students with disabilities who believe that they may need accommodations in this class are encouraged to contact the Disability Support Services Office, Doyle Room 26, at 375-2066 as soon as possible to better ensure that such accommodations are implemented in a timely fashion.
+Students with disabilities who believe they may need accommodations in this class are encouraged to contact the Disability Support Services Office (Doyle 26, 716-375-2066) as soon as possible to better ensure that such accommodations are implemented in a timely fashion.
 Documentation from this office is required before accommodations can be made.
+Please see the official SBU Student with Disabilities policy here.